Azure/azure-sdk/docs/golang/design.md

 ## Service Client Constructors

 {% include requirement/MUST id="golang-client-constructors" %} provide two constructors in the following format that return a new instance of a service client type.
+Constructors MUST return the client instance by reference.

 ```go
 // NewWidgetClient creates a new instance of WidgetClient with the specified values.
 It uses the default pipeline configuration.